We all must answer one day to our God, the Creator of the universe and all that is in it!

 4 “And you know the way where I am going.”
 5 Thomas said to Him, “Lord, we do not know where You are going, how do we know the way?”
 6 Jesus said to him, “I am the way, and the truth, and the life; no one comes to the Father but through Me.

-Placing one’s trust in the perfect and pure One, the Lord Jesus Christ, is the only “way” a sinful man can be justified before our Holy God.
+Placing one’s trust in the perfect One, the Lord Jesus, is the only “way” a sinful man can be justified before our Holy God.
 Joh 14:6

-And that same message is what the apostles share with us in their letters to the churches regarding Justification!
+And that same message of Jesus is what the apostles share with us in their letters to the churches regarding Justification!

 Rom 3:21-30 But now apart from the Law the righteousness of God has been manifested, being witnessed by the Law and the Prophets, 22 even the righteousness of God through faith in Jesus Christ for all those who believe; for there is no distinction; 23 for all have sinned and fall short of the glory of God, 24 being justified as a gift by His grace through the redemption which is in Christ Jesus;